veloce/vim-behat/README.md

 # behat.vim

-This is an adaptation of the [cucumber.vim](https://github.com/tpope/vim-pathogen) for [Behat](http://behat.org).
+This is an adaptation of [cucumber.vim](https://github.com/tpope/vim-pathogen) for [Behat](http://behat.org).

 Behat uses the same langage as cucumber (Gherkin), so indent and syntax scripts